jeteve/orbit2-rs/README.md

 The more idiomatic interface to orbit2-sys and some helper functions to help with gluing the client libs generated with orbit2-buildtools.

+### orbit2-sample-idls

+Sample IDLs module, build from sample IDLs from the orbit2 documentation.